 Plus, if you enjoy astrophotography, you’ll definitely want to stay up to get some shots.
-Just bring warm clothes as it gets very cold in the park due to its altitude.
+Just be sure to bring warm clothes as it gets very cold in the park due to its altitude.

 You can also go camping, ride a bike, and go horseback riding in Bryce Canyon.

 Where to go from Bryce Canyon

 From Bryce Canyon, you can visit Kodachrome Basin State Park and other state parks in Utah as well as Capitol Reef National Park, Arches National Park, Zion National Park, and Canyonlands National Park.

 YOU MIGHT ALSO LIKE TO VISIT OTHER NATIONAL PARKS: